Feel Like a Doormat?

 Should Assertiveness be Your Goal?

-At times, maybe you decide you’ve had enough, and you’re going to become more assertive.
+At times, maybe you decide you’ve had enough, and decide to become more assertive.
 You’re tired of being walked on and don’t want to put up with it anymore, not even from those closest to you.
 So, you decide to become more assertive.

 Even though you’ve made this goal, you still fear becoming assertive because you don’t want to seem aggressive and selfish.
 You also don’t want to offend others.
 Plus, maybe you just don’t have an outgoing personality that seems to support assertiveness.